hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ## RNN
 * RNN is trying to help analysis on a sequence, so that there could be more context, and therefore they are often used in NLP.
 ### RNN Tips
+* Deal with very long sequence in a cheaper way
+  * Add 1 D convnet before RNN layer, the convnet will turn the long input sequence into much shorter (downsampled) sequences of higher-level features.
+This sequence of extracted features then becomes the input to the RNN part of the network. the performance may not improve but it's cheaper to run with RNN only
+  * [check example here][38]
 * Stacking recurrent layers to increase the learning capacity
   * But for simple problem, it may not necessary
   * Make sure adding more recurrent layers won't make overfitting too bad